THE DEFINITION OF ‘LIFE WILL GET THE BASTARDS ANYWAY’

 William B. Irvine, A Guide to the Good Life

-Thinking about this more I thought of other things that happened to people especially to our adversaries; which from now on we will call bastards. ‘the reach of harm’ happens to all, as Seneca said at the beginning.
-Look at the first noble truth in Buddhism it states the truth of suffering, suffering is ubiquitous it comes in so many physical and mental forms and in so many ways.
-No one is exempt from it but it is hard to have knowledge of the suffering of non-companions especially bastards because we are adverse to them and do not spend time in their company nor trade information as trust is non-existent between ourselves and them.
-So even though we don’t know what they’re going through it doesn’t mean that they are doing better or worse in life compared to you.
+Thinking about this more I thought of other things that happened to people especially to our adversaries; which from now on we will call bastards (because this signifies our aversion).
+‘The reach of harm’ can grasp on to all, none are beyond its clawed reach.
+Look at the first noble truth in Buddhism, it states the truth of suffering, suffering is ubiquitous and comes in many physical and mental forms received in so many ways.
+No one is exempt from it, but it is hard to have knowledge about the suffering of people we are not in contact with, especially the bastards.
+For reason being we are averse to them and do not spend time in their company nor trade information as trust is non-existent between ourselves and them.
+So even though we don’t know what they’re going through at this very moment, it doesn’t mean that they are doing better or worse in life compared to you.

-Even Socrates’ bastard Meletus the chief accuser had his comeuppance as Diogenes Laertius says here:
+Even Socrates’ bastard Meletus, his chief accuser, had his comeuppance as Diogenes Laertius says here:

 ‘So he was taken from among men; and not long afterwards the Athenians felt such remorse that they shut up the training grounds and gymnasia.
 They banished the other accusers but put Meletus to death; they honoured Socrates with a bronze statue’

 One of my friends thinks that their bastards are doing better than them, that they never have problems and always come out smelling the roses.
 I ask ‘what is your reason for thinking this?’ the ‘reason’ I got was not really reason at all!
-They were various answers from gut feelings to assumptions.
-So they felt that they are being bested.
-I repeat again, they ‘feel’ that they are being bested.
-People create these stories and narratives and imagine their bastards riding off on a galloping white horse up upon a hill and into the sunset like a Grimm’s fairy tale story!
-If you dwell and say that your bastards are doing better than you without empirical verification and only feelings to back you up.
-Then you might be suffering from low-self esteem.
+I was given various answers from gut feelings to assumptions.
+So my friend felt that he was being bested.
+I repeat again, he ‘felt’ that he was being bested.
+Some people create these stories and narratives and it’s as if they imagine their bastards riding off on a galloping white horse up triumphantly upon a hill and into the sunset like a Grimm’s fairy tale story!
+If you also think and dwell the same way like my friend did, namely that your bastards are doing better than you without empirical verification and only feelings to back you up – then realise that these feelings are deceptive and are created by a conceptually proliferating mind.

 Only self-reflection can answer this, for instance, how do you know that others are doing better than you? ask yourselves, what is your reason for thinking that?
 You don’t know their current life circumstances perhaps they are going through worse things than you can imagine!
-It seems to me that the mind craves answers into the status of others to keep updated on their life circumstances so that they can compare themselves or use the information for gossip!
+There is no guarantee that things are going rosy for anybody!
+It seems to me that we crave answers concerning the status about other people in order to keep ourselves updated on their life circumstances, so that we may measure our self worth by comparing ourselves to them or perhaps use that information for gossip!

-Let’s look at the contrary, say you do know that the life circumstances of your bastards are in fact doing better than you like in their careers, social status, wealth and health.
+Let’s look at the contrary, say you do know what the current life circumstances of your bastards are and they are in fact doing better than you.
+They’ve got better careers, social status, wealth and health.
 With all this under their belts are they, though, exempt from losing all this?
 Is it guaranteed that they will hold on to favourable life circumstances forever?
-Just losing one of these can have a cascading effect on the others as they are interrelated features in a person’s life.
-Let’s give an example, they may very well possess careers, social status and wealth and the perks that go with it however, just the other day they got a diagnosis from the doctor telling them that they have an aggressive genetic cancer and given two to six months to live.
+Just losing one of these can have a cascading effect on all the others as they are interrelated factors in a person’s life.
+Let’s give an example, they may very well possess careers, social status and wealth and the perks that go with it.
+However, just the other day they got a diagnosis from the doctor telling them that they have an aggressive cancer and given two to six months to live.
 The negation of their health renders the other favourable life conditions nullified, as death proves they can no longer enjoy the gratifications of the rat race.
 Yet you did not have to lift a finger as the mindless laws of physics played out in a way to cause this series of unfortunate events.

 Let life repay it instead

 Seneca said that anger is the desire to repay suffering whether it is from an injury or feeling wronged.
 How will you react in a situation with your bastard?
 What if they insulted you?
 Will you return the insult?
 Could you return the insult without feeling anger knowing that anger’s influence causes our attacks to be disorderly rather than regulated and under control?
-What if you instead dismiss the insult (whatever it may be) knowing that ‘life will get the bastards anyway’ If do decide the former , to return the insult, then regard the insult as useful and pretend to be angry without feeling the disorderly emotions of anger.
-The Stoics did not turn the other cheek they did not condemn violence but the feeling associated with it; anger.
+What if you instead dismiss the insult (whatever it may be) knowing that ‘life will get the bastards anyway’.
+If you do decide to return the insult, then regard the insult as useful and pretend to be angry without feeling the disorderly emotions of anger.
+The Stoics did not turn the other cheek, they did not condemn violence, but the tranquility destroying debilitating feeling associated with it; anger.
 They regarded violence or force as useful when it is necessary of course, such as in self-defence:

 ‘When things have to be done somewhat briskly, let him call force, not anger, to his aid.’